Colds: MAyurveda, the Neti Pot, and Other Essential Weapons in the Fight

 But when I committed to doing it every day, something changed.
 I no longer sniffled and sneezed in the morning.
 I didn’t have that slight sore throat when I’d had a crazy long day.
 I felt like I could breathe easier.

-You will not believe how much snot will come out and how many times you have to blow your nose after!
+Blow your nose after each time you do it, one nostril at at time.
+You will not believe how much snot will come out and how many times you have to blow your nose to get everything out!

 The biggest surprise for me was that this winter I didn’t get a cold.
 At.
 All.
 For the first time ever.